-This album has grown considerably since its first release in 2015.
-It is the place where I compile digitally-rendered previews of all the canons I have composed.
+This album is the place where I compile digitally-rendered previews of all the canons I have composed.
+It has grown considerably since its first release in 2015.

-While this album was once called simply "Canons" I have renamed it to "Canon Previews" because the title "Canons" will now be used by a new album, featuring harpsichord performances by Matthew McConnell of forty-five selections from this set, available at www.cdbaby.com/cd/rudiseitz
+While this album was once called simply "Canons" I have renamed it to "Canon Previews" because the title "Canons" will now be used by a new album, featuring harpsichord performances by Matthew McConnell of forty-five selected works, available at:

 ---Q&A with Rudi---